Kurds: Zand period

 After the fall of the Safavids, Iran fell under the control of the Afsharid Empire ruled by Nader Shah at its peak.
 After Nader's death, Iran fell into civil war, with multiple leaders trying to gain control over the country.
 Ultimately, it was Karim Khan, a Laki general of the Zand tribe who would come to power.

 The country would flourish during Karim Khan's reign; a strong resurgence of the arts would take place, and international ties were strengthened.
-Karim Khan was portrayed as being a ruler who truly cared about his subjects, thereby gaining the title Vakil e-Ra'aayaa (meaning Representative of the People in Persian).
-Though not as powerful in its geo-political and military reach as the preceding Safavids and Afsharids or even the early Qajars, he managed to reassert Iranian hegemony over its integral territories in the Caucasus, and presided over an era of relative peace, prosperity, and tranquility.
+Karim Khan was portrayed as being a ruler who truly cared about his subjects, thereby gaining the title Vakil-e Ra'aya (meaning "Representative of the People" in Persian).
+Though not as powerful in its geopolitical and military reach as the preceding Safavids and Afsharids or even the early Qajars, he managed to reassert Iranian hegemony over its integral territories in the Caucasus, and presided over an era of relative peace, prosperity, and tranquility.
 In Ottoman Iraq, following the Ottoman–Persian War (1775–76), Karim Khan managed to seize Basra for several years.

 After Karim Khan's death, the dynasty would decline in favour of the rival Qajars due to infighting between the Khan's incompetent offspring.
 It was not until Lotf Ali Khan, 10 years later, that the dynasty would once again be led by an adept ruler.
 By this time however, the Qajars had already progressed greatly, having taken a number of Zand territories.
-Lotf Ali Khan made multiple successes before ultimately succumbing to the rivaling faction.
+Lotf Ali Khan had multiple successes before ultimately succumbing to the rival faction.
 Iran and all its Kurdish territories would hereby be incorporated in the Qajar dynasty.

 The Kurdish tribes present in Baluchistan and some of those in Fars are believed to be remnants of those that assisted and accompanied Lotf Ali Khan and Karim Khan, respectively.